-- Controlled: The file is in source control.

-- Not Controlled: The file is not in source control.

-- Checked Out: The file is checked out.

-- Old: The file is older than the most-recent version in source control.

-- Checked Out and Old: Both of the above.
+- Clean: The file is in source control and matches the tip revision. - Not Controlled: The file is not in source control. - Conflicted: The file is in conflict with changes made to the repository. - Locked: The file is locked. - Update Available: The file is older than the most-recent version in source control. - Added: The file is scheduled to be added to the repository. - Removed: The file is scheduled to be removed from the repository.